fabiofranchino/blog/_tips/2020-05-04-roblox-script-interacting-with-the-script-console-primer.md

 categories: Tips
 ---

-Roblox Script Interacting with the script console, primer

 The console allows to get messages from scripts.
 We can also use it to insert commands in real-time during the run-time of the game.

 Here a simple one: